-3.9.6 Plugins
+3.6.6 Plugins

 - 1. The FHIR Mapper is no longer distributed together with Firely Server.
 Please contact fhir@healex.systems for any questions regarding the FHIR Mapper. - 2.
 The packages Vonk.Fhir.R(3|4) depended on an unpublished NuGET package Vonk.Administration.Api. - 3.
-All classes in the namespace 'Vonk.Facade.Relational' are now published on GitHub.
+All classes in the namespace 'Vonk.Facade.Releational' are now published on GitHub.

-3.10 Release 4.5.0-beta
+3.7 Release 4.5.0-beta

-- Security: Added a warning to the documentation that using compartments other than 'Patient' to restrict access based on patient-level SMART on FHIR scopes may result in undesired behavior.
+- 1. Security: Added a warning to the documentation that using compartments other than 'Patient' to restrict access based on patient-level SMART on FHIR scopes may result in undesired behaviour.
 See Compartments for more information. - 2.
 The RequestCountService caused an exception on startup if the RequestInfoFile could not be accessed, e.g. due to limited filesystem permissions.
 The RequestCountService has been removed completely.
 Any remaining .vonk-request-info.json files can be deleted manually. - 3.
-The logsettings for SQL server included an outdated configuration.
+The logsettings for SQL server included an outdated configuration. - 4.
+The logsettings for MongoDB included an outdated configuration.